-During the crabbing season, harmful algae "caution signs" are installed at popular Swan and Canning river fishing spots, jetties and boat ramps to alert the public of the risk algae can pose via consumption of shellfish and crabs.
-Even if a sign is not erected at the place you recreate or fish, you are still advised to thoroughly clean crabs caught or collected and to not eat any shellfish.
+Harmful algae "caution signs" have been installed at popular Swan and Canning river fishing spots, jetties and boat ramps to alert the public of the risk algae can pose to mussels and crabs.
+Even if a sign is not erected at the place you recreate or fish, you are still advised to thoroughly clean crabs caught or collected and to not eat mussels.